Preferential Accretion and Circumbinary Disk Precession in Eccentric Binary Systems: Results

 Given equation (\ref{eqn:mass_ratio_evol_acc}), the mass ratio evolution as a function of time as shown in Figure \ref{fig:timescale_to_equalizing} (left panel) can be obtained by interpolating $\lambda(q_{\rm b})$ shown in Figure \ref{fig:eccentric_pref_acc}, and incrementally evolving the mass ratio forward in time.
 In our calculation we assume a fixed total accretion rate at $10 \%$ the Eddington value.
 This yields a time to mass ratio equalization as low as $\sim 500$ Myr for our lowest eccentricity binary $e_{\rm b} = 0.2$, and up to 3 Gyr in highly eccentric binaries with $e_{\rm b} = 0.8$.
 This is further illustrated in the middle panel of Figure \ref{fig:timescale_to_equalizing}: here we integrate the time to mass ratio equalization (vertical axis) as a function of the initial mass ratio $q_{b,0}$ (horizontal axis).
 We find that eccentric binaries with $e_{\rm b} = 0.2$ equalize their mass ratios up to a factor $\sim 3$ faster compared to circular binaries.
 As already seen in the left panel, increasing eccentricities further does not decrease the timescales: The shortening of the timescale saturates between $e_{\rm b} = 0.2$ and $e_{\rm b} = 0.4$, after which timescales to mass ratio equalization increase beyond the time given for a circular binary.
 For high eccentricities ($e_{\rm b} = 0.8$), the timescale to mass ratio equalization is as much as $3\times$ slower compared to a circular binary.
 Comparing low eccentricity ($e_{\rm b} = 0.2$) to high eccentricity ($e_{\rm b} = 0.8$) mass ratio equalization timescales, we find nearly an order of magnitude difference.

 We also provide the mass that must be accreted by a binary of initial mass ratio $q_{\rm b, 0}$ to equalize its mass ratio (right panel).
 We find that the $e_{\rm b} = 0.2$ binaries only accrete an amount of gas similar to the total binary mass to equalize the mass ratio of a $q_{\rm b,0} = 0.1$ binary.
-Even if the entirety of the gas was accreted by the secondary, and $\lambda \rightarrow \infty$, the binary would have to accrete an additional $\sim 80 \%$ of its initial mass in order to reach a mass ratio of unity.
-This implies that the preferential accretion efficiency of our $e_{\rm b} = 0.2$ model is close to saturated.
+Even if the entirety of the gas was accreted by the secondary, and $\lambda \rightarrow \infty$, the binary would have to accrete an additional $\sim 80 \%$ of its initial mass in order to reach a mass ratio of unity, as also shown in the gray dashed lines in figure \ref{fig:timescale_to_equalizing}.
+In the right hand panel, we show that the mass that must be added to the binary in our $e_{\rm b} = 0.2$ simulation to achieve equal mass ratios is only marginally larger than the mass accreted in the $\lambda \rightarrow \infty$ model.
+This implies that, given a finite gas reservoir, the mass ratio growth rate for a $e_{\rm b} = 0.2$ binary is nearly as efficient as in a scenario where all of the mass is accreted by the secondary.